brimac1634/vc-cam/README.md

     -Clone repository locally and cd into it's root folder -In the terminal, run "flutter run".
 If you already have a simulator open, it will open there.
 If you have a real phone plugged in, it will open on your real phone.
 If running on a real device, I suggest running "flutter run --release" so that the app will remain on the phone even after unplugging.

+-Known bugs

+    -Adding a new text box to an image only currently displays properly in iOS simulator.

 -What is the process to deploy/release the mobile app to the Google Play or Apple Store?

     ANDROID